Noun Premodification with Adjectives and Participles

 Adjectives

-Adjectives give us information about the qualities or attributes of something (descriptors), for example goodevaluative adjective chanceheadword.
-They also act as classifiers, giving information about what particular group, section, rank, affiliation or subject area to which a noun belongs, for example igneousclassificational adjective (as opposed to sedimentary or metamorphic rocks) rockheadword.
+Adjectives give us information about the qualities or attributes of something (descriptorsAn adjective which has a particular describing function.
+Descriptors are normally gradable.
+There are four types: size/amount, time, colour and evaluative.), for example goodevaluative adjective chanceheadword.
+They also act as classifiersAn adjective used mainly in writing which has a classifying function.
+Classifiers are normally non-gradable.
+There are three types: relational, topical and affiliative., giving information about a particular group, section, rank, affiliation or subject area to which a noun belongs, for example igneousclassificational adjective (as opposed to sedimentary or metamorphic rocks) rockheadword.

 Descriptors